SV Werder Bremen: 1970–2000

 Werder reached the DFB-Pokal final in 1989 and 1990, and were victorious in 1991.
 They also won the European Cup Winners' Cup in 1991–92, beating AS Monaco 2–0 in the final.
 In 1992–93, the team won their third Bundesliga title, and won their third DFB-Pokal in 1994.
 Bremen became the first German club to reach the group stage of the newly rebranded UEFA Champions League in 1993–94.
 During that season, Werder trailed Belgian club Anderlecht 3–0 after 66 minutes.
 The side turned the game around and won 5–3; it is hailed as an example of the "Wunder von der Weser" (English: "Wonder of the Weser").
-In this period, Werder had numerous internationals, including Mario Basler, Marco Bode, Andreas Herzog, Karl-Heinz Riedle, Wynton Rufer, and Rudi Völler.
+In this period, Werder had numerous internationals, including Mario Basler, Marco Bode, Rune Bratseth, Andreas Herzog, Karl-Heinz Riedle, Wynton Rufer, and Rudi Völler.

 Bremen finished runners-up in the 1994–95 Bundesliga; at the end of the season, after a then-national record 14-year stint at Werder, Rehhagel left the club for Bayern Munich.
-Rehhagel, Bremen's most successful manager, had employed a "controlled offensive" style of play on a tight budget during his reign.
+Rehhagel, Bremen's most successful manager, had employed a "controlled offensive" style of play, and worked on a tight budget during his reign.
 His successors (Aad de Mos, Dixie Dörner, Wolfgang Sidka, and Felix Magath) did not win any major honours.
 In May 1999, former Werder defender, and youth coach Thomas Schaaf took over.
 He kept the team in the Bundesliga, and won the DFB-Pokal only weeks later, defeating Bayern on penalties.